Dear reader of ADxS.org, please excuse the disruption.

 In addition to the subtypes of melancholic and atypical depression discussed here, there are other subtypes, such as psychotic depression (which could be an extreme form of melancholic depression) or bipolar depression, which is characterized by alternating depressive and manic phases in different rhythms and intensities.

-Like ADHD, depression is not rigidly linked to a flattened or excessive endocrine stress response.
-Just as in ADHD the ADHD-I subtype often shows an excessive endocrine stress response and ADHD-HI and ADHD-C tend to show a flattened endocrine stress response, there are also (at least) two subtypes in depression:15
+Depression, like ADHD, is not rigidly associated with a flattened or exaggerated endocrine stress response.
+Just as in ADHD the ADHD-I subtype often shows an exaggerated endocrine stress response and ADHD-HI and ADHD-C tend to show a flattened endocrine stress response, there are also (at least) two subtypes in depression:15

 1. melancholic depression (formerly “endogenous” depression), and even more so psychotic depression,16 which often show an excessive endocrine stress response (including hypercortisolism),17 occurs in 40 to 60 % of adults1819 and